-The words of the Lord Jesus Christ therefore apply, “for ye shut up the kingdom of heaven against men: for ye neither go in yourselves, neither suffer ye them that are entering to go in.”
+The words of the Lord Jesus Christ, therefore, apply, “for ye shut up the kingdom of heaven against men: for ye neither go in yourselves, neither suffer ye them that are entering to go in.”

 The Mindset of Rome in the Joint Declaration

 The Roman Catholic Church cannot conceive of the act of justifying in which man remains a sinner.
 Catholic theology understands justifying as “justification,” something that God graciously pours into a man’s heart, displacing sin and sinfulness in the process.
-Biblically speaking, however, “justifying righteousness,” i.e., righteousness that can justify, is something that always resides in the person of Christ alone.
+Biblically speaking, however, “justifying righteousness,” i.e., the righteousness that can justify is something that always resides in the person of Christ alone.
 The imputation of this righteousness is what makes a believer acceptable to God.
-As long as the believer lives, he is in himself guilty, but in Christ He is righteous and accounted precious in God’s sight.
+As long as the believer lives, he is in himself guilty, but in Christ, He is righteous and accounted precious in God’s sight.

 An Astonishing Quote from Aquinas